Jim Mattis has fun with Trump's 'overrated' dig: 'I'm the Meryl Streep of generals'

 CLICK HERE TO GET THE FOX NEWS APP

-The Al Smith Dinner is named for Alfred E. Smith, who served as New York's governor from 1923 to 1928 and was the Democratic presidential nominee in 1928, losing to Republican Herbet Hoover of California.
+The Al Smith Dinner is named for Alfred E. Smith, who served as New York's governor from 1923 to 1928 and was the Democratic presidential nominee in 1928, losing to Republican Herbert Hoover of California.

 "I am so excited to be here tonight.
 I'm happier than Hillary Clinton watching CNN."